profanity-im/stabber/README.md

 * Responding to XMPP stanzas with stubbed responses.
 * Verifying that XMPP stanzas were received.

-An HTTP API is also included, currently only supporting the send operation.
+An HTTP API is also included, currently only supporting the `stbbr_send` and `stbbr_for` operations.

 The project is work in progress with only the basics implemented, and is being developed alongside https://github.com/boothj5/profanity
 Currently the only API is written in C.